kbrsh/blog/src/posts/introducing-moon.md

 I used [Vue](https://vuejs.org/) for a while, and it solved all of my problems beautifully.
 After a while, in late 2015, I began to notice some performance issues with my application.
 So I began to create something new, as a learning project.
 Hopefully to see how this DOM stuff actually works, and write a solution specifically for me.

 After researching how Vue works under the hood, I came across [React](https://facebook.github.io/react/).
-It had the concept of a virtual DOM, and diffing this against another virtual DOM every time in order to update the DOM.
+It had the concept of a virtual DOM, and patching this with state updates in order to update the DOM.
 I also came across the fact that Vue didn’t use this idea at the time (it does now).

 I began writing a simple library, not meant for anyone else to use.
 It was a single file, with jumbled up code, attempting to make something.
 I just didn’t know what it was yet.